elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-2-7-build-security-requirements-into-the-logical-design.md

 ---
 ### Understand what security services are provided by VMware solutions

 vShield is the most popular service.
-If you need PCI compliance you can check out &#8220;<a href="http://www.vmware.com/cloud-security-compliance/protect-critical-applications" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/cloud-security-compliance/protect-critical-applications']);">VMware Compliance Center</a>&#8221; page.
+If you need PCI compliance you can check out "<a href="http://www.vmware.com/cloud-security-compliance/protect-critical-applications" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/cloud-security-compliance/protect-critical-applications']);">VMware Compliance Center</a>" page.
 It has links how to accomplish certain level of compliance.
 There is also a tool called VMware Compliance Checker, here is a screen shot of that application, take from <a href="http://blogs.vmware.com/security/2012/04/vmware-cpc-releases-pci-20-free-compliance-checkers.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://blogs.vmware.com/security/2012/04/vmware-cpc-releases-pci-20-free-compliance-checkers.html']);">this</a> VMware blog:
 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/compliance.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/compliance.png']);"><img class="alignnone size-full wp-image-2811" title="compliance" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/compliance.png" alt="compliance VCAP5 DCD Objective 2.7 – Build Security Requirements into the Logical Design " width="1184" height="849" /></a>

 VMware also provides hardening guides for each version of ESX, and here a <a href="https://www.vmware.com/support/support-resources/hardening-guides.html" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.vmware.com/support/support-resources/hardening-guides.html']);">link</a> to all the different versions.